xensmo/userver/scripts/docs/en/userver/gdb_debugging.md

 cases it may be useful to do interactive debugging with GDB.
 Additionally, GDB is the only option for debugging coredumps. 🐙 userver provides the capability to perform such debugging.

-First of all, you can use GDB on your service based on userver just like any other binary (debug symbols are included by default in all build types).
+You can use GDB on your service based on userver just like any other binary (debug symbols are included by default in all build types).

+If not debugging a production installation, then the environment (databases and configs) could be set up by the testsuite via `make start`* commands.
+After that just detach to a running process via GDB.

 ## Userver-specific debug features